appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 <dd>

-The password corresponding to the username for the SMTP server.
-You must protect the secret as it grants access to your email sending capabilities.
+The password corresponds to the username for the SMTP server.
+You must protect the secret as it grants access to your email-sending capabilities.
 Enter the password associated with your `APPSMITH_EMAIL_SERVER_USERNAME` to authenticate with the email server.
 </dd>

 #### `APPSMITH__EMAIL_FROM_ADDRESS`